 - Q. Can acid reflux cause stomach pain ?

 A. Stomach pain, from a mild cause to extreme, is typically not directly related to acid reflux.
 It could be the result of eating a trigger food that aggravates the acid reflux.
-Evaluate and keep track of what you eat if the stomach pain is continual; eliminate those foods from your diet or consult a physician.
+Evaluate and keep track of what you eat if the stomach pain is continual; reduce those foods from your diet or consult a physician.

 - Q. Where does acid reflux hurt ?

-A. Acid reflux can hurt but doesn’t always cause symptoms of discomfort.
+A. Acid reflux could hurt but doesn’t always cause symptoms of discomfort.
 If you do have acid reflux-induced pain it is generally in the chest cavity and the throat.
 The esophagus generally feels the burning sensation known as heartburn.
 Some people just have burping and slight regurgitation not resulting in any pain what so ever.